Group Training | An Ethos

 The coaches might encourage some of you to dig even deeper into your role of uchidachi, finding ways to build the tension of real combat, while maintaining a concise and structured drill.
 It’s one thing to clearly see the way a point will end before it even begins.
 It’s another to visualize alternate combinations of shots that will lead to the same ending.

 To emphasize, there is nuance to these roles.
 Please don’t ever hesitate to ask the coaches for advice.
-In one drill, you could find yourself in the role of uchidachi.
+In one drill, you will find yourself in the role of uchidachi.
 But when we rotate partners, you might find yourself shidachi.
-With an equally experienced partner, you might even find yourselves deliberately reversing the roles through the course of a single rally.
+With an equally experienced partner, you might even find yourselves deliberately reversing the roles through the course of a single rally, honing your understanding of balance.
+(Or in a drill with four players, adjusting the shape of your shot according to the ability of each player.)

-If you’re the newer player (shidachi), and find yourself in drills with the experienced 3.5+ players (uchidachi), take a deep breath before each repetition.
+If you’re the newer player (shidachi), and find yourself in drills with more experiencedplayers (uchidachi), take a deep breath before each repetition.
+It’s not a race.
 Watch the ball.
-Don’t rush.
 Keep it simple.
 Don’t try to outsmart the drill.
 Remember, the experienced players are more impressed by your control than your power.
-By your calm and poise.
-Also remember, nobody in the gym, at any level, is impressed with big backswings, or balls that end up in the net, or whacked into the court beside you.
+Higher level players revere balance, calm, and poise.
+Also remember, nobody on the court, at any level, is impressed with wild backswings, or balls that end up in the net, or whacked into the court beside you.
 (Each of us are here for the highest quality repetitions—emphasis on repetitions—so please do your best to keep the ball in play during drills.)

 The tension in our training comes from attempting to keep the ball in play while giving our partners challenging repetitions.

-One thing we’ve learned from the first two programs is, 90 minutes goes by quickly.
+A 90 minutes session goes by quickly.
 Please arrive a few minutes early for the clinic, body prepared, mind focused on the session ahead.
+Maintain your focus through the hydration breaks.
+When other athletes in your training group ask questions, share their ideas, or help demonstrate a skill, please respect them with your full attention.